Welcome to Costa Rica.

 How do I get from Tortuguero to La Pavona?

-One of the easiest ways is to take a boat or water taxi from Tortuguero to La Pavona, which is a trip of approximately one hour.
+One of the easiest ways is to take a boat or water taxi from Tortuguero to reach La Pavona, which is a trip of approximately one hour.

 How much time should I spend in La Pavona?